Rob Boutilier

-Robert Boutilier (born 1971 in Halifax County) is a Canadian animator, director, writer, and storyboard artist.
-He is best known as the creator of Kid vs. Kat and a co-creator of The Snoopy Show.
+Robert Boutilier is a Canadian animator, director, writer, and storyboard artist.
+He is best known as the creator of Kid vs. Kat, Packages from Planet X, Supernoobs, Chuck's Choice, Snoopy in Space, Dorg Van Dango and a co-creator of The Snoopy Show.
 Before working in animation, he wanted to create a daily comic strip, being influenced from Peanuts creator Charles M. Schulz.
 Boutilier went to Vancouver Film School in 1996, as well as the University of King's College.
-He is also an employer of DHX Media in Vancouver, British Columbia.
+He is also an employee of WildBrain in Vancouver, British Columbia.